Raymond O'Neill, 4th Baron O'Neill: Early and personal life

 O'Neill was born on 1 September 1933, the son of Shane O'Neill, 3rd Baron O'Neill (died 1944).
-Raymond inherited the title when his father was killed in action in Italy during the Second World War.
-His mother, Ann (a noted society hostess and the grand-daughter of the 11th Earl of Wemyss), remarried, firstly in 1945 to the press magnate Esmond Harmsworth, 2nd Viscount Rothermere, and secondly (after Rothermere divorced her in 1951) to the writer Ian Fleming (died 1964) in 1952, as well as having affairs with the Labour politicians Hugh Gaitskell and Roy Jenkins.
+He inherited the barony when his father was killed in action in Italy during the Second World War.
+His mother Ann (a noted society hostess and the grand-daughter of the 11th Earl of Wemyss) remarried, firstly in 1945 to the press magnate Esmond Harmsworth, 2nd Viscount Rothermere, and secondly (after Rothermere divorced her in 1951) to the writer Ian Fleming (died 1964) in 1952, as well as having affairs with the Labour politicians Hugh Gaitskell and Roy Jenkins.

 O'Neill attended Eton and the Royal Agricultural College.

 In 1963, O'Neill married Georgina Mary Scott, eldest daughter of Lord George Scott (youngest son of John Montagu Douglas Scott, 7th Duke of Buccleuch).
 Together they had three sons.
 His wife predeceased him, dying in 2017.

 Career

 Military service

 O'Neill was given an emergency commission as a Second Lieutenant in the Royal Armoured Corps in 1952.
 The following year, he was transferred into the North Irish Horse, a unit in the Territorial Army, with the same rank; he was promoted to Lieutenant in 1956 (with seniority from 1967), Captain in 1961, and temporary Major in 1964 (which was made substantive in 1967).
 He was granted the acting rank of Lieutenant-Colonel in 1971.

 Between 1986 and 1991, he was Honorary Colonel D (North Irish Horse) Squadron, The Royal Yeomanry, in 1986; and between 1988 and 1993, he was Honorary Colonel 69 (North Irish Horse) Signal Squadron, 32 (Scottish) Signal Regiment (Volunteers).
 He was granted the honorary rank of Colonel in 1993.